-Normandy’s growing power made her a sought-after bride in the eleventh century.
+Normandy’s growing power made her a sought-after bride in the early eleventh century.
 She first married Aethelred, king of England.
 After his death, Cnut of Denmark won the throne – and married Aethelred’s widow.
 She was the great-aunt of William the Conqueror.

 No wonder, then, that Emma was used throughout medieval Europe, including England.
 Two saints, both noblewomen by birth, answered to the name.

 At some point, the baby name Emma faded from use.

 During the eighteenth century, Matthew Prior penned the poem “Henry and Emma,” reviving the medieval favorite.

 Beloved author Jane Austen quoted Prior in her novel Persuasion.
 Far more memorably, Austen gave the name to the matchmaking Miss Woodhouse in her 1816 novel Emma.

 Gustave Flaubert added a second literary dimension to the name with his 1856 Madame Bovary.
 But that’s not often the Emma that comes to mind.